 Homesteaded by rugged pioneers between the 1920s and 1970s, Gustavus offers a glimpse into Alaskan culture beyond the tourist towns.

 Being the gateway to Glacier Bay National Park, the town of Gustavus offers an abundance of active adventures.
 World-class kayaking, whale watching and sport fishing are among the most popular but there is also photography and birdwatching, hiking, mountain biking, glacier tours and flightseeing.
-For many years, there was even a 9-hole golf course; however the proprietor, a true Alaskan soul, recently passed away.
-We are hoping it will open again someday.
+For many years, there was even a 9-hole golf course; however the proprietor, a true Alaskan soul, has since passed away.
+We are hoping the course will open again someday.